-- Contract awarded and work started for major overhaul and renewal of all public and staff elevators at the Main Library. - Completed a new facility at the Main Library lower level for the Library's Delivery Services unit, including a state-of-the-art library materials sorting machine, and related new offices and workspaces. - Design for the Mission Branch Library renovation is almost complete.
-The project is fully funded and expected to go out to bid in the Spring of 2021, with construction beginning later in the year. - The Library completed renovations for the SF History unit at its leased archival storage facility located at 750 Brannan Street.
-Forthcoming installation of additional shelving will allow the Library to fully vacate the Brooks Hall space it currently uses to store collections and archival materials. - Major renewal work has begun at the Library's Support Services Building.
-Improvements include window and HVAC replacements, solar electrical upgrades, and a new roof. - Using funds from Proposition A, City College of San Francisco will proceed to fix or repair City College facilities, make necessary seismic retrofit and earthquake safety improvements, repair buildings to be more energy-efficient and upgrade facilities to better serve students.
+- Contract awarded for major overhaul and renewal of all public and staff elevators at the Main Library.

+- Built a new facility at the Main Library lower level for the Library's Delivery Services unit, including a state-of-the-art library materials sorting machine, and related new offices and workspaces.

+- Design for the Mission Branch Library renovation is almost complete.
+The project is fully funded at \$19.8 million and expected to go out to bid in the Spring of 2021, with construction beginning later in the year.

+- The Library completed renovations for the SF History unit at its leased archival storage facility located at 750 Brannan Street.
+This will allow the Library to fully vacate the Brooks Hall space it currently uses to store collections and archival materials.

+- Major renewal work has begun at the Library's Support Services Building.
+Most of the windows will be upgraded and replaced, air conditioning and heating equipment will be replaced, electrical system upgrades include Solar PV's, and a new roof, all of which will enhance the building's comfort and energy performance for many years to come.

+- Using funds from Proposition A, City

+College of San Francisco will proceed to

+fix or repair City College facilities, make

+necessary seismic retrofit and earthquake

+safety improvements, repair buildings to be

+more energy-efficient and upgrade facilities

+to better serve students.